fabriziogiordano/policy/terms-of-service.md

 Registration â&#128;&#147; Basic/Plus Membership; Refund Policy
 -----------------------------------------------------

 To really enjoy Vimeo, you need to register and become a member.
 When you register, you get to choose a user name.
 Be truthful, use your real name.
-Also, don't choose a name that impersonates somebody else (famous people use our site, too - if you take their name, they'll have to use yours!), that is obscene or objectionable, or that is someone's brand or trademark - we'll reject or change it.
+Also, don’t choose a name that impersonates somebody else (famous people use our site, too - if you take their name, they'll have to use yours!), that is obscene or objectionable, or that is someone's brand or trademark - we'll reject or change it.

 In order to use certain Services, you must become a registered user of the Vimeo Site.
 You agree that Vimeo Site user names may be refused, changed, removed or replaced by us for reasons including, but not limited to, using a user name to impersonate another person, if a user name is offensive or violates third party intellectual property, etc .
 Please note that your user name may be viewed by the public, so you should not choose a user name that personally identifies you.